 Bake uncovered for about 5 minutes more to melt cheese.

-Our love story that began in 1974, a love story that still continues!
-It grew to include 3 children, a son-in-law and 6 grand children.
+Our love story that began in 1974 when my husband and I married, a love story that still continues!
+It grew to include 3 children, a son-in-law, daughter-in-law, and 6 grand children.
 We are thankful each and every day for the blessings we have experienced.
 A life we relish, we have grown through it’s hardships, and times of pain, and seek the sweetness of life.
-We love our children, our grandchildren, laughter, long walks, chatting over coffee, breakfast out, early mornings, sunrises and sunsets, roaring camp fires, traveling, board games and cards over much laughter and snackies, watching movies, remodeling, working in the yard, sitting on the deck sipping fresh brewed ice tea, with slices of lemon.
+We love our children, our grandchildren, laughter, long walks, chatting over coffee, breakfast out, early mornings, sunrises and sunsets, roaring camp fires, traveling, board games and cards, watching movies, remodeling, working in the yard, sitting on the deck sipping fresh brewed ice tea with a splash of lemon.
 We love laughter, sarcasm, jokes, politics, learning, reading.
 Always pursuing and seeking, spiritual truth, knowledge, and growth through Christ.